Search

 ANN is ideal for solving problems regarding data.
 Forward-facing algorithms can easily be used to process image data, text data, and tabular data.
 CNN requires many more data inputs to achieve its novel high accuracy rate.

-In many cases, to get the same accuracy as ANN for data processing, you have to use multiple data augmentation methods to widen the reaches of your data.
-In addition, ANN has the ability to implicitly detect complex nonlinear relationships between dependent and independent variables.
+In many cases, to get the same accuracy as ANN for data processing, you have to use multiple data augmentation methods to widen the reach of your data.
+In addition, ANN can implicitly detect complex nonlinear relationships between dependent and independent variables.

 It would also get you virtually the same accuracy rate as using CNN for data classification problems.
 This makes CNN an overkill solution for a data classification problem since you’d have to augment your data to artificially inflate the dataset and deal with the storage and hardware dependencies of CNN.
 ANN is a comparatively lightweight way of solving data classification problems.